wesbos/es6-articles/13 - Creating HTML fragments with Template Literals.md

 If you load that, you'll see `Dying to Live - Tupac (Featuring Biggie Smalls).

-Our HTML is working fine.
-It looks kind of funny here if you look at it in the inspector because we've got all of these white space, and that's because we've got all this white space in our `markup` variable.
-It really doesn't matter, because the white space is ignored as soon as it is converted to HTML.

 That works, but what if we delete `Biggie Smalls`, we get  `(Featuring undefined).

 If it's not there, we don't want the parentheses or the word "Featuring," or anything there.
 A way we can get around that is by using a **ternary operator**.
 Our ternary operator will say if "this" then "that", otherwise nothing: